MyFord Touch: End of life

-Ford has yet to confirm when it will officially stop producing software updates for SYNC2.
-Whilst 3.8 was thought to be the last official version, 3.10 was released to address certain bugs in November16, 2017.
+Though Ford has yet to confirm when it will officially stop producing software updates for SYNC2, it is evident that it has entered its end-of-life stage.
+Whilst 3.8 was thought to be the last official version, 3.10 was released to address certain bugs on November 16, 2017, marking over 7 years since an official update - more than cause to classify the software as end-of-life.
 This has not been readily available in Europe, where Ford does not have a customer self-service portal and dealers are not always willing to tamper due to the very slow download times for the update and the low success rates causing total failure of the unit.
 Only certain technicians are trained to perform the upgrade leading to limited knowledge and natural avoidance in performing the upgrade in case of problems.
 A service bulletin regarding the software update suggests that unless specific problems are encountered with the device then the software update should not be performed.
 Once updated it is impossible to downgrade.

 With such natural demand, the update has appeared in an unofficial form on most Ford forums and has been successfully installed by many, without any issues.

 Discontinuation

 SYNC2 was officially discontinued as of Q4 2015 and is no longer available as an option to order.
 New vehicles ordered with the option and built from Q4 2015 onwards should automatically be fitted with SYNC3 depending on build cycle.
 Existing stocks are being held back for repairs and replacements as a significant problem still exists in early models and will be covered under warranty if the customer happens to notice the flaw.
-This only effects EU models and only when combined with certain other options.
+This only affects EU models and only when combined with certain other options.
 E.g. climate control.
 Affected vehicles under warranty can be replaced with the SYNC3 system to eradicate the issues that exist with SYNC2.

 In a confidential document circulated around dealerships in the US in Q1 2015 and Europe in Q2 2015 dealers were encouraged to push the SYNC2 system to reduce stocks notifying them of advance warning of the discontinuation in Q4 and only offer SYNC3 if the customer specifically asked for it.
 SYNC3 has been available as an option to order on certain models as far back as Q1 2015 and was extended to additional models in Q2.

 In certain models, SYNC2 and SYNC3 are directly interchangeable.
 However units equipped with Navigation require replacement of the USB hub.
 All versions require replacement of the GPS antenna, usually hidden in the dashboard.